andrea-chizzola/ANNDL_challenge_2022/README.md

 # ANNDL_challenge_2022

+This repository contains the implementation and results for the challenges hosted by Politecnico di Milano for the Artificial Neural Networks and Deep Learning course (2022)

 ## Image Classification

 In this first challenge we were required to classify species of plants which are divided into categories according to the species to which they belong.
 Being a classification problem, given an image, the goal was to predict the correct class label.